 OCG adopts a project-based approach to language learning in which students work and learn together as a whole school.
 Examples of this include events like the Harvest Festival or Candy House, where students collaboratively plan and implement a fundraising event.
 In the process of achieving the project’s goals, students learn the four Japanese language skills of speaking, listening, reading, and writing in an integrated manner, and develop the ability to think independently and cooperate with each other.
 Throughout the year, each class incorporates hands-on activities such as experiments, crafts, cooking, etc., in which students learn through the five senses: seeing, hearing, touching, tasting, and smelling.
 These learning activities are in line with the words of the Chinese thinker Geng Zhi: “If you are just told what to do, you will easily forget.
 But what you participate in and experience, you learn.”

 Students learn content better when the lessons are based on their everyday lives, are of interest to them, and are interactive.
 Our curriculum follows a learning approach that expands on topics that are relevant to children’s lives.
 Examples of these topics include family, home and school life in Japan and the U.S., play and sports, food, health and the body, and the natural environment.
 Many of the topics in the heritage Japanese curriculum overlap with topics studied in the local school, creating a synergistic effect that deepens students’ understanding.

-Our classes are taught in a content-driven manner, in which teachers use the study of a certain topic as a vehicle for teaching vocabulary, kanji, and grammar.
-Students engage in a variety of activities, from reading and discussing topics, writing essays, giving presentations, and the like.
-By keeping the focus on content, we have found that students acquire their language skills naturally and more easily.
+Our classes are taught in a content-driven manner, where teachers use the study of a particular topic as a vehicle to teach vocabulary, kanji, and grammar.
+Students engage in a variety of activities, from watching videos, reading, and discussing topics to writing essays, giving presentations, and the like to acquire language skills.